Pomegranate

-Pomegranates are fruits that grow in a shrub that varies from 5 to 10 m tall, with spiny branches.
+Pomegranates are fruits that grow in a shrub that grows 5 to 10 m tall with spiny branches.
 The tree is long-lived, with some specimens from France lasting for two centuries.
-Their hard, woody skin houses the juicy, glassy seeds, whose sour taste is owed to the low pH (4.4), while the intensely colored juice is caused by polyphenols.
+Their hard, woody skin houses the juicy, glassy seeds, whose sour taste is due to the low pH (4.4), while the intensely colored juice is due to polyphenols.

-Pomegranates are also high in unsaturated fatty acids, such as the Omega 5 punicic acid – found in approximately 70% of pomegranate seeds.
-Fresh pomegranate is a good source of fiber to consider.
+Pomegranates are also rich in unsaturated fatty acids, such as the Omega 5 punicic acid, which is found in approximately 70% of pomegranate seeds.
+Fresh pomegranate is also a good source of fiber to consider.

 a